ampproject/amphtml/builtins/amp-img.md

 ### alt

 A string of alternate text, similar to the `alt` attribute on `img`.
+Always provide an appropriate alternative text whenever you use `amp-img`.
+Otherwise, assistive technologies (such as screen readers) will announce the element as "unlabelled graphic" or similar.
+If the image is purely decorative and does not convey any content, you can use an empty `alt=""` - in this case, assistive technologies will simply ignore/not announce the element at all.

 ### attribution